About Us

 Our Rabbi

-His writings on Judaism have appeared in The Washington Post, The Jewish Week, The Jerusalem Post, and Haaretz.
-Rabbi Leener also serves as the spiritual leader of Base BKLYN and is a member of the New York Board of Rabbis.
+Rabbi Leener's writings on Judaism and Israel have been published in prestigious publications such as The New York Times, The Washington Post, The Jewish Week, The Jerusalem Post, and Haaretz.
+He is a member of the New York Board of Rabbis and serves as a Faculty Associate Fellow for Pardes North America.

 Rabbi Leener can be reached by emailing rabbileener@prospectheightsshul.org